 Donating a Ring

-- A direct donation can be made by a ring owner or any family member or person who has come into lawful possession of a Virginia Tech ring and wants to donate it to the program.
+- A direct donation can be made by a Virginia Tech ring owner or any family member or person who has come into lawful possession of a Virginia Tech ring and wants to donate it to the program.

 - A bequest can be made so that family of the ring owner will know the owner’s wishes that the ring be donated to the Hokie Gold Program.
 Bequest forms may be retained by family until the ring is actually sent to the Alumni Association.
 A third-party donation form can provide instructions to family members when the ring is passed down to family by the owner.

-The donor can designate that the ring be melted into Hokie Gold or retained for future display.
+The donor can designate that the Virginia Tech ring be melted into Hokie Gold or retained for future display.

-I want to donate a ring for display only.
+I want to donate a Virginia Tech class ring for display only.
 Ring Display Donation (PDF)

-I want to donate a ring for melting or display at the discretion of the Alumni Association.
+I want to donate a Virginia Tech class ring for melting or display at the discretion of the Alumni Association.
 Ring Melt Donation (PDF)

 Questions about tax deductibility are a matter between the donor and his or her tax attorney.
-The Virginia Tech Alumni Association is a 501(c)(3) non-profit organization.
+Donors will receive recognition credit toward their lifetime giving to Virginia Tech.

 NOTE: In order to preserve the heritage of the ring program, the Office of Alumni Relations reserves the right to retain certain rings if there is not an example of that year's ring in our collection or the donated ring is superior to the one currently in the collection.